Rassilion/whatsapp-message-analysis/README.md

 ## Setup & Usage:

-_Requires Python3 and the following libraries: matplotlib, numpy_
+_Requires Python3.6 and the following libraries: matplotlib, numpy, openpyxl.

 1. Get a chat by going into a group -> Settings -> Email Chat -> No Media.